Parents & Family

 Differences between K-12 and Higher Education Accommodations

-Many students we serve are used to K-12 accommodations that are based on an IEP.
-The accommodations that we are able to offer at the higher education level can be very different from the ones they are used to because we are not governed by IDEA (the Individuals with Disabilities Education Act), we operate under Section 504 of the Rehabilitation Act of 1973 and all applicable sections under the ADA (Americans with Disabilities Act) of 1990.
+Higher education accommodations are different because, while K-12 accommodations are governed by IDEA (the Individuals with Disabilities Education Act), we operate under Section 504 of the Rehabilitation Act of 1973 and all applicable sections under the ADA (Americans with Disabilities Act) of 1990.

-The other major fundamental difference is that in K-12, the school district attempts to identify students who many need extra assistance to succeed whereas at the college level, students are expected to self-identify and be their own advocates to they can acquire the skills needed to propagate their own success.
-Our role becomes one of a partner that assists the student rather than a leader making decisions for them.
+The other major fundamental difference is that in K-12, the school district attempts to identify students who many need extra assistance to succeed whereas at the college level, students are expected to self-identify and be their own advocates.
+The DAC role is that of a partner who assists the student (rather than a leader making decisions for students).

 What does this mean?

-This means that we are obligated to work toward creating as even a playing field for your student as possible without creating fundamental alterations to necessary coursework for graduation once they have come to us for assistance.
+This means that we work toward creating as even a playing field as possible without creating fundamental alterations to necessary coursework.
 It is very important that it is your student that begins the dialogue with us.
 We listen to what they have to say about their needs and partner with them to create strategies for success and inclusion at the higher education level.